snap-bit/snap-bit.github.io/contact.md

 title: Contact
 ---

-*snap:bit* is a product of Snap Bit Ltd.
+The *snap:bit* is a product of Snap Bit Ltd.

 **E-mail:** [office@snapbit.org](mailto:office@snapbit.org)